Teamkiller324/StatsMe/README.md

 Work in progress at the moment, pre-beta expected around mid april-may.

-Wanna be a beta-tester? contact me! (https://steamcommunity.com/id/Teamkiller324)
+Wanna be a beta-tester and help out this project? contact me! (https://steamcommunity.com/id/Teamkiller324)

 # Features:
 Tracks kills.
 (Obviously)